Bad Kitty (novel): Plot summary

 It is a typical afternoon by the pool at the Venetian Hotel.
 Jas is feeling listless, frustrated and flat in her green bikini.
 Her cousin Alyson is being her obnoxious and snotty self.
 Her overprotective father coos with his twenty-years-younger wife and clearly has no intention of letting Jas follow her dream—a career as a detective—any time soon.
 The sun is shining, the water is cool.

 The cat incident leads to Jas's first run-in with hotel security and her introduction to the cat's owner, the eight-year-old son of Fiona Bristol.
 Fiona is a famous model who was embroiled in scandal a year earlier when her lover was killed and her husband was arrested for the murder.
-Jas's three best friends sense she needs help and show up to offer insight into the case and fashion advice.
+Jas's three best friends, including a boy named Tom, who is crushing on Jasmine, sense she needs help and show up to offer insight into the case and fashion advice.
 When the cute guy at the snack hut turns out to be deeply enmeshed in the case, Jas has to figure out whether he is a friend or a foe.

 Characters

 Jasmine Callihan is the main protagonist in the novel, which follows her point of view.
 She gets dragged into the mystery by the cat.
 Her friends crash the vacation, and even though she tries to be serious, she always seems to end up laughing.
 She has an incredible ability to be at the wrong place, at the wrong time without fail.
 She thinks cats like her.
 She is half-Irish, half-Jamaican, and she is very tall.
-She is in love with Jack but thinks that he is the bad guy just because he threatened her two times.
+She is in love with Jack but thinks that he is the bad guy just because he threatened her twice.
 She is actually very smart and number two in her class.
-She dedicates her life as a young detective ever since her mother died.
+She has dedicated her life to being a young detective ever since her mother died.

 Jasmine's Father is one of the antagonists, also known as the Thwarter.
 He "crushes the bold, girlish dreams" of his daughter Jasmine.
 He is very overprotective.
 He wears khaki safari suits all the time, but during the book he wears safari suits with shorts.
 He married Sherri! after Jasmine's mom died.
 Jas describes him as a genius who thinks differently from other people.

 Sherri! is Jasmine's stepmother.
 Her "superpower" is to be unhateable, and she works as a double for movie stars.
 She dreams of inventing a line of comfortable seatbelts for small dogs.
 Jas describes her as the kind of stepmom you could not hate.